Reviews You Can Rely On

 For starters, this treadmill will appear in a semi-truck with a liftgate; it's moved via pallet jack but barely.
 The size of the 386 lb box is intimidating and a struggle for even the experienced trucker delivering it.
 This is a treadmill that you will want to set up once in a permanent location that is at least mostly dedicated to its 73 x 37" footprint.

-The assembly of this treadmill took our tester 81 minutes, and while not incredibly arduous, it requires pulling cables and connections through the support struts and some fancy finger work so as not to pinch those cables.
+The assembly of this treadmill took me 81 minutes, and while not incredibly arduous, it requires pulling cables and connections through the support struts and some fancy finger work so as not to pinch those cables.
 Every piece of this treadmill is heavy, translating to a solid, commercial-feeling workout experience, but assembly isn't easy.
 There were several steps that the factory could have taken to make final assembly easier; that said, it's an incentive to only assemble this treadmill once in its final location.

 Building the Horizon 7.4 AT took 81 minutes